ozgurbtr/ozgurbtr.github.io/about.md

-It has been more than a decade since I started professional software development and I noticed that I have been always in need to learn new stuff and also need to remember and re-learn things I have done in the past.
+It has been more than a decade since I started professional software development and I noticed that I have been always in need to learn new stuff and also need to remember and relearn things I have done in the past.

 So this I started to this blog to: